 - Use sufficient oil to cook the recipe.
 Spoon off the excess from the surface.

 - Do not use too much of the branded spice mix.
-It is simply too hot and salty.
+It is very spicy and salty.
 You can make terrific Nihari using only the homemade spice blend too.
-Adding a little bit of that branded mix will give it a nice touch sometimes.

 Can I use Garam Masala?